HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf216.md

 === "On-Premises"
     While DX allows for [friendly URLs](../../manage_content/wcm_delivery/deliver_webcontent_on_dx/customizing_content/friendlyurl_wcmviewer/index.md), actions in portlets still trigger state information for bookmarkability and caching.
 A new configuration option is available where you can redirect a URL after action execution to a friendly URL.
 For more information, see [Friendly Action URLs](../../build_sites/create_sites/url_addressing/index.md#friendly-action-urls).

-### Web Content Manager - AI assistance for descriptions, keyword generation, and sentiment analysis
+### Web Content Manager - AI assistance for descriptions and keyword generation

 === "Containers"
-    AI-assisted summarization, keyword extraction, and sentiment analysis of content elements are now available.
-For more information, see the Help Center topic [AI assistance for descriptions, keyword generation, and sentiment analysis in a content item](../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md).
+    AI-assisted summarization and keyword extraction of content elements are now available.
+For more information, see the Help Center topic [AI assistance for description and keyword generation in a content item](../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md).

 === "On-Premises"
-    AI-assisted summarization, keyword extraction, and sentiment analysis of content elements are now available.
-For more information, see the Help Center topic [AI assistance for descriptions, keyword generation, and sentiment analysis in a content item](../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md).
+    AI-assisted summarization and keyword extraction of content elements are now available.
+For more information, see the Help Center topic [AI assistance for description and keyword generation in a content item](../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md).

 ### Updated documentation for setting up OIDC in HCL DX